Kik07L/Behringer-X-Touch-for-ableton/readme.md

 ### Chains behave as groups (beta)
 - Press `SELECT` twice on a track that contains a Rack to expand its chains in the Mixer (same behaviour as with track groups).
 - Rack chains react just like normal tracks to faders, `MUTE` and `SOLO` buttons and encoders (in Pan and Sends mode).
-- Chain colors appear in scribble strips and can be modified just like track colors (press `TRACK` x5 for color mode)
+- Chain colors appear in scribble strips and can be modified just like track colors (press `TRACK` x5 for color mode).
+- Note: if volume or panning for a device chain is macro mapped, the fader/rotary encoder for that chain will have no effect.
 - Limitations: chains audio metering and audio routing are currently unavailable in Live's API.

 ## Button Mappings